NikitaBerezhnyj/CodeBuddy/SECURITY.md

 ## Responsible Disclosure

-By following responsible disclosure, you help protect users and maintain the integrity of **CodeBuddy**.
+By following responsible disclosure, you help protect users and maintain the integrity of **Code Buddy Sidekick**.
 Please do not publicly disclose vulnerabilities before a fix is released.